Skip to Main Content

 • Fallout from this article has continued to affect the lives of individuals in the United States & world-wide.

-• More information about the controversy can be found NCBISpeaking of Research, & The Washington Post.
+• More information about the controversy can be found NCBI & Speaking of Research.

 • Dr. Eric Poehlman